catseye/Chrysoberyl/article/Musical Compositions.md

 Late Period
 -----------

-*   common: composed-on: Roland JV-30
+*   common composed-on: Roland JV-30
-*   common: using-software: Cakewalk
+*   common using-software: Cakewalk

 These were mostly composed on a Roland JV-30 MIDI'ed up to Cakewalk running on Windows 95.